 “The permanent collection has grown more than 580% over the past 10 years,” says museum director Elizabeth Peterson, “almost entirely through the good will and generosity of our donors.
 We now have more than 1,025 works of art in the collection.”

 Though OUMA cannot yet allow in-person visitors, the current spring exhibition, “Pax Tokugawa: The Japanese Collections of OUMA” can be viewed through the museum’s 360-degree virtual tour.
-The Degas charcoal is expected to be on view in the next installation of “OUMA Collects: Selections from the Permanent Collection,” opening later this year.
+The Degas charcoal is expected to be on view in the next installation of “OUMA Collects: Selections from the Permanent Collection,” opening in fall 2021.